smaiht/crypto-monitor-service/readme.md

 This is part of a real-time cryptocurrency data monitoring system.
 It collects data from a specified cryptocurrency exchange, processes it, sends it to the hub, and stores it in a TimescaleDB database.

+## IMPORTANT NOTICE

+**This is only a part of the system and will not work without the installed and running repository: [https://github.com/smaiht/crypto-monitor-hub](https://github.com/smaiht/crypto-monitor-hub)**

+**Please install and set up the crypto-monitor-hub first before proceeding with the installation here.**

 ## Installation